SohamDesai27/Uber-ETL-Pipeline/README.md

 ## Dataset Used
-TLC Trip Record Data
-Yellow and green taxi trip records include fields capturing pick-up and drop-off dates/times, pick-up and drop-off locations, trip distances, itemized fares, rate types, payment types, and driver-reported passenger counts.
+The project employs the "TLC Trip Record Data" comprising records from both Yellow and Green taxis.
+These records encompass essential trip details such as pick-up and drop-off dates/times, locations, distances, fares, rate types, payment types, and passenger counts reported by drivers.

 More info about dataset can be found here:
 1. Website - https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page